 - H 1.
 Continue to enforce the Building Code to protect the general health, safety and welfare of the population. - H 2.
 Remaining undeveloped residential property should be developed in a manner consistent with the Town's Single Family Residential pattern. - H 3.
-The Harbor View Corridor should be evaluated for anticipated impacts of road widening on residential properties.
 Affordable housing opportunities should be utilized such as promoting density bonuses for qualified affordable housing lenders and builders.